Leadership Development

 Dean’s Citation Award

-Awarded to a graduating senior who has demonstrated an ongoing commitment to outstanding leadership and service to the School of General Studies community throughout their academic tenure.
+Awarded to a select few exceptional students who have demonstrated an ongoing commitment to outstanding leadership and service to the School of General Studies community throughout their academic tenure.

 Spirit Award

-Awarded to a select group of students who have made outstanding contributions through their dedication to leadership and service to the School of General Studies and the Columbia University community.
+Awarded to a select group of GS students who have made outstanding contributions through their dedication to leadership and service to the School of General Studies and the Columbia University communities.

 Change Agent Award

-Awarded to a select group of students who have made impactful contributions through their dedication to equity, inclusion, and social justice to the School of General Studies and the Columbia University community.
+Awarded to a very select group of students who have made impactful contributions to the School of General Studies and Columbia University as a change agent within the community.

 Service Award